zh1huang/tp/docs/DeveloperGuide.md

 ## Product scope

+This section defined the target users, and the value proposition.

 ### Target user profile

 * has a need to manage inventories & finances of small scaled book stores